filakhtov/gentoo-use-docs/gui-libs/gtk.md

 It is safe to disable the flag.

+### cloudproviders
+Pass the `-Dcloudproviders=enabled` option to the Meson build script.
+This flag controls whether GTK should use the `libcloudproviders` library for supporting various Cloud storage APIs in the file chooser.

+This flag can be safely disabled.

 ### colord
 Pass the `-Dcolord=enabled` option to the Meson build script.
 Enable support for the `colord` daemon to provide color management abilities in the GTK apps.
 Allow to change and apply new profiles to the display.
 Provide an ability to associate color profiles with various devices such as monitors, printers or scanners and allow to calibrate these devices if they have necessary hadware or software suport.